-The students of the institute along with faculty and staff jointly celebrate the cultural and regional festivals, like Fresher Party ,Teacher's day, orientation and farewell program, Induction program, oath, plantation, Women's day, Yoga day, Run for unity, Azadika Amritmahotsav, Marathi bhasha gaurav din etc. Cultural activities are performed on the campus.
+The students of the institute along with faculty and staff jointly celebrate the cultural and regional festivals, like Fresher Party, Teacher's day, orientation and farewell program, Induction program, plantation, Women's day, Yoga day, Kargil Vijay Diwas, Marathi bhasha gaurav din etc. Cultural activities are performed on the campus.
 Motivational lectures of eminent persons of the field are arranged for all-round development of the students for their personality development and to make them responsible citizens following the national values of social and communal harmony and national integration.

-File Description Documents

-Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) No File Uploaded

-Any other relevant information View File
+File Description Documents Supporting documents on the information provided (as reflected in the administrative and academic activities of the Institution) View File Any other relevant information No File Uploaded